 Your involvement in the process is important and you and the teacher should work together to achieve the best outcome for your child.

 With your consent, the teacher will complete the assessment of your child, seeking the support of other early childhood development professionals as needed.

-The teacher will discuss the outcome of your child’s assessment with you and if they believe that your child has a developmental delay and recommends a second year of kindergarten they will then send a declaration of eligibility to the Department’s regional office.
+The teacher will discuss the outcome of your child's assessment with you and if they believe that your child has a developmental delay and recommends a second year of kindergarten they will then submit a declaration of eligibility to the Department.